-Best Life Leashes handpicks various rescue organizations and animal shelters to join the Best Life Partner Team and benefit from our 1-for-1 Donation Program or some other form of support to provide leashes and collars.
+Best Life Leashes handpicks various rescue organizations and animal shelters to join the Best Life Stripe Supporter Team and benefit from our 1-for-1 Donation Program or some other form of support.

 Every leash or collar sold using a Partner's code donates a matching leash and collar to their organization.
 Both leashes and collars are constantly needed by many rescue organizations and animal shelters.
 Our leash and collar donations allows more funds to be allocated to bigger needs, like medical treatment, behavioral rehabilitation, and rescue missions.

 Our success means more support for the dogs that need it until they, too, find their forever homes.

 Use the codes below and you'll receive a discount when purchasing a leash or collar.

 Plus if you purchase today, we will donate a matching leash and collar to that rescue.

 Follow us on Instagram & Facebook to see our donations in action!

 Located in North Philadelphia, ACCT Philly is the region’s largest animal care and control service provider.
 It takes in nearly 18,000 animals annually and has been actively taking measures to reduce intakes since 2018.
 It offers adoption, foster and volunteer programs as well as owner surrender prevention resources.